 The court can also issue up to six months in prison, community service, or a fine, which, in serious cases, can reach up to £5,000.
 A conviction could also leave you unemployed, facing high insurance premiums, travel restrictions and a criminal record on your licence.

-Our driving offence lawyers will provide advice and guidance through the entire process, and have years of experience in defending those facing allegations of drug driving.
+Our drug driving solicitors will provide advice and guidance through the entire process, and have years of experience in defending those facing allegations of drug driving.
 We will review the prosecution’s case, take into account all the case evidence, your personal interests and all of the options available to give you the best chance of a more favourable sentence.
+Contact us today.